cosmos/relayer/README.md

 In addition to relaying packets, this relayer can open paths across chains, thus creating clients, connections and channels.

-Additional information compatibility  on how IBC works can be found [here](https://ibc.cosmos.network/).
+Additional information on how IBC works can be found [here](https://ibc.cosmos.network/).

 <div align="center">